Growth and Development in Children with Congenital Heart Disease

 Illness and frequent, or prolonged, hospitalizations may prevent the child from receiving stimuli that help with development, such as being played with, talked to, held, or touched.

 Parents of children with congenital heart disease can play an active role in promoting the development of their child, at home or in the hospital.
-Doctors, nurses, physical therapists, and other health care team members will provide appropriate guidelines that are tailored for each individual child.
+Doctors, nurses, physical therapists, and other health care team members will provide appropriate guidelines that are tailored for each child.
 Some ways that parents can encourage the development of their children may include the following:

 Touching and talking to your child can soothe him or her and provide reassurance, especially in the intensive care unit or right after surgery, even if he or she has been sedated.